Developmental milestones record - 2 years

 - Read to the child.

 - Control both the content and quantity of television viewing.
-Limit television viewing to fewer than 3 hours per day, and preferably 1 hour or less.
+Limit screen time to less than 3 hours per day.
+One hour or less is better.
 Avoid programming with violent content.
 Redirect the child to reading or play activities.